GoogleCloudPlatform/emblem/README.md

 1. **Connect a fork of this Github repo to your Emblem ops project**

    Connect your repository to your Google Cloud Project via the [Cloud Build triggers page in the Google Cloud Console](https://console.cloud.google.com/cloud-build/triggers/connect).
-Make sure you are working from your **ops** project.
+Make sure you are working from your **ops** project and make sure you select region "Global (non-regional)" when connecting your repo.
 This will require you to enable the Cloud Build API and authenticate with your Github account.

    ```
    gcloud services enable cloudbuild.googleapis.com